gradio-app/gradio/guides/05_chatbots/02_creating-a-custom-chatbot-with-blocks.md

 ## A Simple Chatbot Demo

 Let's start with recreating the simple demo above.
-As you may have noticed, our bot simply randomly responds "How are you?", "I love you", or "I'm very hungry" to any input.
+As you may have noticed, our bot simply randomly responds "How are you?", "Today is a great day", or "I'm very hungry" to any input.
 Here's the code to create this with Gradio:

 $code_chatbot_simple